ChrstphrHll/npc_gen/students/Selina Ochyllyss.md

 ---
 ### Description
 - 5th year Dwarf Monk in Jettenia
-- straight lighter blonde hair that's loose around the shoulders, Blue eyes, and Light Tan skin
+- short wavy platinum hair that's put up, Blue eyes, and Light Tan skin
 - Is Droll and Restrained, and has Logic as their ideal

 ### Organizations